 Two days ago, Christopher Nolan released his newest nine-hundred to his already astonishing batting average.
 This is a man who started with Memento, allegedly took that movie on tour to raise funds for Batman Begins, cleansed his comic-palate with Prestige, swung hard again with The Dark Knight, and now brings us Inception.
 It doesn’t take long to notice a heavy-hitter while witnessing that kind of consistency in making great movies, and so when an original idea digs into our minds – shared dreaming – I trust him with pruning and nurturing that idea to completion.
 This is the new Memento/Prestige.
+And the Inception movie meaning illuminates a ton of his other films.

 If you haven’t seen the movie, go see it at a theatre with dang good speakers.
 Few movies these days persuade me to spend the $14.50 – $18.00 it takes to get my wife and I out to the show.
 This one did.
 What follows is a low-shelf literary analysis of the entire flick, so I’m assuming if you continue to read, you have watched the movie in its entirety, and are okay with reading intimate details about the plot.
 I’m not responsible for spoiling the ending, so consider yourself warned!